neverlocal/paulicirc/docs/getting-started.rst

 >>> g.phase
 0.25744424357926954

-The precise logic used for phase comparison is implemented by the `are_same_phase <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.are_same_phase>` function.
+The precise logic used for phase comparison is implemented by the :func:`are_same_phase <paulicirc.gadgets.are_same_phase>` function.
 See documentation for the `optmanage <https://optmanage.readthedocs.io/en/latest/>` package for specific usage details on the PauliCirc option manager.

 Pauli Circuits
 --------------

-The core data structure for the library is the `Circuit <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#circuit>`_ class, a memory-efficient implementation of quantum circuits of Pauli gadgets with vectorized operations:
+The core data structure for the library is the :class:`Circuit <paulicirc.circuits.Circuit>` class, a memory-efficient implementation of quantum circuits of Pauli gadgets with vectorized operations:

 >>> from paulicirc import Circuit